 Yes, although depending on the circumstances, doctors should approach such requests with caution and carefully assess the risks involved.
-The GMC outlines additional factors that doctors will need to consider, in addition to the principles outlined above; such as how the patient will be monitored, differences in a product's licensed name, indications and dosage, and the indemnity and registration requirements that may be necessary to both practise and prescribe in the countries involved.
-Doctors are also expected to follow "UK and overseas legal requirements as well as relevant guidance on import and export for safe delivery, including from the MHRA".
+The GMC outlines additional factors that doctors will need to consider, in addition to the principles outlined above.
+This includes how the patient will be monitored, differences in a product's licensed name, indications and dosage, and the indemnity and registration requirements that may be necessary to both practise and prescribe in the countries involved.
+Doctors are also expected to follow UK and overseas legal requirements as well as relevant guidance on import and export for safe delivery, including from the MHRA.

-- GMC Ethical hub: remote consultations. - GMC Good practice in prescribing and managing medicines and devices. - GMC Remote prescribing: high-level principles.
+GMC - Ethical hub: remote consultations

+GMC - Remote prescribing: high-level principles